Resources for home learning:

 Follow the link below to sign up to a bank of online Rising Stars reading books.
 Don’t worry if you don’t see any books to begin with as your account needs to be approved.
 Allow a day or two and then log in again and the books should have appeared.
 There are a huge variety of books so please spend some time choosing ones that are suitable for your child; we would recommend the Lilac books for Nursery children as they have lots of lovely pictures to discuss with your child.
 Additionally, you may wish to read some of the books with text to your children and encourage them to talk about the story.

-Introduce the new phoneme of the week: ‘r’
+Introduce the new phoneme of the week: ‘a’

 Listen to the song then try and join in.

-What objects can you find around your home, inside and out, that begin with the phoneme ‘r’.
-EG radio, road.
+What objects can you find around your home, inside and out, that begin with the phoneme ‘a’.
+EG ant, apple, alarm clock, album

 Who will be reading this week’s stories?